<meta keywords />

 → Laundry and fabric maintenance

-• Acts as a natural fabric softener by balancing the pH of the fibers;
+• Acting as a natural fabric softener by balancing the pH of the fibers;

-• Removal and neutralization of persistent odors (mildew, sweat);
+• Removal and neutralization of persistent odors (mold, sweat);

-This breadth of use reduces the need for multiple products, simplifying routines and processes.
+This wide range of use reduces the need for multiple products, simplifying routines and processes.

-How to use Alcohol Vinegar correctly: dilution, combinations and restrictions
+How to correctly use Alcohol Vinegar: dilution, combinations, and restrictions

 For Alcohol Vinegar to have real effectiveness in cleaning, it is necessary to pay attention to the composition, and especially to the way it is applied.
-The concentration, contact time and compatibility with materials are factors that determine both performance and safety of use.
+Concentration, contact time, and compatibility with materials are factors that determine both performance and safety of use.

-When used improperly, vinegar can lose effectiveness or even cause progressive damage to sensitive surfaces.
-On the other hand, when applied with technical criteria, it becomes a highly predictable input, capable of delivering consistent results with less wear on materials.
+When used inappropriately, vinegar can lose effectiveness or even cause progressive damage to sensitive surfaces.
+On the other hand, when applied with technical criteria, it becomes a highly predictable resource, capable of delivering consistent results with less wear and tear on materials.

-The table below organizes the main ways of use, safe combinations and important restrictions to ensure efficient and risk-free application:
+The table below organizes the main forms of use, safe combinations, and important restrictions to ensure an efficient and risk-free application:

 General cleaning (maintenance)